Ualzem/Ualzem/README.md

 # Hey 👋

 My name is Ualzem Campos, i'm from Brazil.
 I have a degree  in Information Systems since December 2019 👨🏻‍🎓.
-I am looking for an opportunity to work with development.
+I work with web development focused on HTML, CSS, JAVASCRIPT, PHP, LARAVEL and WORDPRESS.
 I always like to be learning new things.
 I am very easy to learn and to work in a team.
 Because I live in a small town, which does not have much opportunity in my area of ​​expertise, it is that I am looking for jobs in the home office mode.

 ### 👨‍💻 "Quanto mais eu sei, mais eu sou" 👨‍💻